Butuan: Economy

 The total number of businesses registered in 2013 was 9,619—reflecting a growth of 9.86% and almost 3 times that of the next major Caraga city.
 New businesses registered numbered 2,032 with a combined capitalization of P504,598,667, an expansion of 75.63% from 2012.

 As further proof of its dynamic economy, Butuan's local income reached P330,510,000 in 2013 besting other major cities in the country.
 By 2014, its local income is expected to reach P513,870,000.00 or register a growth of 55%; and total income (including IRA) will be P1,515,970,000.
 The city was ranked 4th and 16th Most Competitive City for the years 2012 and 2014 by the National Competitiveness Council of the Philippines.

 More than 260 financial institutions are operating in the city such as Metrobank, Banco de Oro, Bank of the Philippine Islands (BPI), Land Bank of the Philippines (Landbank, formerly UCPB since 2022), Philippine National Bank (PNB), Chinabank, EastWest Bank, Rizal Commercial Banking Corporation (RCBC), UnionBank, Security Bank and Maybank.
 Rural banks are also expanding aggressively.
 Based on a report from PDIC (as of December 2013), total savings deposit in Butuan amounted to P18,944,854,000, comprising 45% of the total deposits in Caraga Region.
 The Bangko Sentral ng Pilipinas (BSP) opened its regional office here to take advantage of the vibrant gold trading industry in the region.
 Insurance companies, led by Philam Life, are also present in the city.

-The city's major agricultural produce are rice, bananas, coconuts, poultry, shrimp, and milkfish.
-Its key industries include rice milling, food processing, wood processing, furniture, fuel distribution, shipbuilding, and construction.
-The manufacturing sector will soon get a boost as an industrial park is currently being developed.
-Butuan has also proven to be a haven for renewable energy with investments in solar and hydroelectric power generation pouring in the city.
+The city’s primary agricultural products include rice, bananas, coconuts, poultry, shrimp, and milkfish.
+Its key industries encompass rice milling, food processing, wood processing, furniture production, fuel distribution, shipbuilding, and construction.
+The manufacturing sector is expected to expand with the ongoing development of an industrial park.
+In addition, Butuan has emerged as a hub for renewable energy, attracting investments in solar and hydroelectric power generation.

 Smart Communications, Globe Telecom, PLDT and Bayantel serve the telecommunications needs of the city.